Fringeworthy: Publication history

 In 1975, Richard Tucholka, Kevin Dockery and Robert Sadler formed Timeline Games to create the post-apocalyptic role-playing game The Morrow Project based on a story that Dockery and Tucholka had started to write.
 Due to conflicts with Dockery, Tucholka and Sadler left Timeline to found Ticky-Tac Games, soon to become Tri-Tac Games.
 After publishing a microgame titled Geriatric War, Tucholka created Fringeworthy.
 Like The Morrow Project, the game was based on a series of unpublished science fiction short stories Tucholka had written ten years before, and it was published in 1984.
 It was the first role-playing game to incorporate dimensional travel as its central tenet.

 Tri-Tac also released a number of supplements to the game, including Rogue 417, Cloisters, Invasion U.S.!, Weirdzone, and Hardwired Hinterland, as well as the Tri-Tac Inc Systems Shield.

 In 1984, Tri-Tac produced a second edition with a print run of 4000.
 A third edition released in 1992 featured a revised and greatly expanded background, and the inclusion of alien races and other humanoids.
 A small sample adventure was also included.

 In 2009, Tri Tac Games released a d20 Modern edition.

 Reception

 In Space Gamer No. 65, William A. Barton liked the novel premise, commenting, "Fringeworthy I view as the most innovative of the recent new RP systems for its first-of-its-kind alternate worlds theme.
 I believe it to be deserving of an award of some sort for creativity and innovation."

+In Issue 29 of Abyss, Eric Olson liked the skills system, calling it one of the game's "best aspects."
+Olson also liked the variety of possible player characters, noting "As the number of Fringeworthy are limited, many of them are old or very young, and they come from all areas of society, so any type of character can be played.
+Another good buy."

+In Issue 2 of the game magazine Gateways, Greg Sherwood found the character generation system "time consuming" but "pretty straightforward."
+Sherwood questioned the inclusion of psionics since there was "no solid system backing it up."
+Although Sherwood thought the rules were not well organized, he concluded, "Fringeworthy is an excellent gaming system which will generate hundreds of hours of fun play time."